 Masters Degree in Behavioral Health: Program Overviews

-The study of behavioral health involves analyzing and understanding the relationship between the body, the mind and human behavior.
-Both individuals and societies can be studied.
-A master's degree in this discipline can help students develop the skills necessary to enter a range of careers in public and mental health.
+The study of behavioral health involves analyzing and understanding the relationship between the body, the mind and human behavior, and a master's degree in this discipline can help students develop the skills necessary to enter a range of careers in public and mental health.
 Read on to learn about the prerequisites, curriculum and career options in this field.

 Behavioral health looks at the behavior-mind-body relationship.
-Specifically, this program teaches students to look at how health policies and systems affect the community and the individual.
+Specifically, this program allows students to explore how health policies and systems affect the community and the individual.
 For example, it can provide students with an in-depth understanding of how such influences as alcohol and drugs, lifestyle choices, stress and the environment can affect human psyches and societies.

 Generally, to enter this degree program, students are only required to have an undergraduate degree from an accredited university or college.
 The undergraduate major does not matter.
 However, some master's degree programs may require students to have an undergraduate degree in health or behavioral sciences.